What is your life purpose? Have you ever thought about it?

-For some they see their life purpose as to get up in the morning – run their business – pay the bills – enjoy what their doing, their hobbies, their sports, their family – and then go back to bed.
+Some people see their life purpose as waking up in the morning to run their business, pay the bills, enjoy their hobbies, sports, family, and then go back to bed.
 Only to get up the next day and do it all over again.

 Day after day – doing the same thing – pretty much in a routine – work, play, rest.

 For others, something shows up in their lives and triggers them to ask: What am I doing with my life?
 Where am I going?
 What’s the point of what I’m doing?
 There has to be more to this than just work, rest and play – right?

 These people fluctuate between being consumed in their work to contemplating the bigger questions in life.

 They search for what will bring meaning and purpose to their lives – a big grand plan for their lives.